 An asphalt pavement installation for residential or commercial use is a considerable investment.
 And of course, you want your investment to give you the best value by performing excellently, lasting for a long time.

-Yes, asphalt material is durable, flexible, solid, and when used to build a pavement, it can last for a surprising number of years.
-However, proper maintenance plays a crucial role in how long an asphalt pavement will serve you.
+Yes, asphalt material is durable, flexible, and solid, and when used to build pavement, it can last for a surprising number of years.
+However, proper maintenance plays a crucial role in how long asphalt pavement will serve you.

 For that reason, it is vital to employ adequate regular asphalt maintenance strategies to maintain and extend your pavement’s life.

-You can also seek experts’ advice on how best to take care of your pavement so that your investment can deliver the expected service life.
+You can also seek experts’ advice on how best to take care of your pavement.
+This way, your investment can deliver the expected service life.